 We landed in Paris early in the morning – I am a huge fan of overnight flights when heading east – and grabbed a rental car and hit the road to drive up to Normandy.
 I’m a big history buff and I’m particularly interested in World War II because my grandpa fought in the European Theater.
 We sort of inadvertently ended up following in some of his footsteps on this trip, which made it even more interesting than it would’ve been otherwise.
 Once we grabbed a quick lunch, we headed up to see two of Normandy’s biggest towns: Caen and Bayeux.

-We once again hit the road and made it to Caen, a city whose pronunciation we debated until finally looking it up on Youtube.
+Our first stop was Caen, a city whose pronunciation we debated until finally looking it up on Youtube.
 None of us had been right.
-Though our stated purpose for visiting Normandy was to see WWII attractions, our first stop on vacation was a step much, much further back in history.
+Though our stated purpose for visiting Normandy was to see WWII attractions, our main draw to Caen was a step much, much further back in history.
 We were going to see the Abbey where William the Conqueror’s tomb is located.

 Admission to the abbey was free, and there was also a small art exhibition going on in one of the wings.
 We wandered through the cloister for a few minutes before setting out to actually enter the main building.
 In order to get inside, we had to walk back out the front entrance we had come in through and go all the way around the outside of the church until we found a tiny, unmarked door.
 We would’ve missed it if another group of people hadn’t exited as we were walking by.